cloudx-xenoss/CloudXiOSAdManagerAdapter/README.md

 - NOTE: Follow the Project Configuration / Troubleshooting steps in the section below for additional setup setups

 ### 🛠️ Manual
-1. Navigate to the releases for this repo or open the following link to get the latest release (or whichever release you would like): [Releases](https://github.com/cloudx-xenoss/CloudXiOSAdManagerAdapter/releases)
+1. Navigate to the releases and open the latest release (or whichever release you would like): [Releases](https://github.com/cloudx-xenoss/CloudXiOSAdManagerAdapter/releases)
 2. 📥 Download the `CloudXAdManagerAdapter.xcframework.zip` file from the release
 3. 🗂️ Unzip the download then drag and drop `CloudXAdManagerAdapter.xcframework` into your XCode project
 4. Follow the Project Configuration / Troubleshooting steps in the section below for additional setup setups